hyphanet/website/content/pages/about.md

     thousands, contributing small amounts of money over the Internet.

-    We actually practice what we preach in this regard too, on the 15th of March 2001 the Freenet Project started taking donations, and within a week we had collected over $1000.
+    We actually practice what we preach in this regard too, on the 15th of March 2001 the Hyphanet Project started taking donations, and within a week we had collected over $1000.

 ### Current Contributors